-Indonesia, like all the other countries beset with the COVID-19 pandemic, has changed their policies regarding immigration and entry into their territory in order to resist the inevitable and rapid spread of the disease, and those measures include obliging travelers to fulfill all Indonesia COVID-19 Health Certificate requirements in line with the Health Alert Card campaign.
+Indonesia, like all the other countries beset with the COVID-19 pandemic, has changed their policies regarding immigration and entry into their territory to resist the inevitable and rapid spread of the disease, and those measures include obliging travelers to fulfill all Indonesia COVID-19 Health Alert Card requirements in line with the Health Alert Card campaign.
 All of these measures are in line with the government's efforts to control the transmission of the disease and protect travelers and their citizens as well.

 How the Coronavirus Outbreak is Affecting International Travel?

 The disease known as COVID-19 is caused by a coronavirus called SARS-CoV-2.
 It is the second SARS-causing coronavirus in known human history.
 The 19 in its name is from the year 2019, which is it was discovered and identified.
-The virus is one of the most feared in recent history owing to the fact that it is one of the most easily transmissible diseases, and people can be infected by inhaling the airborne pathogen or through physical contact.
+The virus is one of the most feared in recent history because it is one of the most easily transmissible diseases, and people can be infected by inhaling the airborne pathogen or through physical contact.
 Because of this, the disease has designated a pandemic in just a few short weeks.

 The consensus of the scientific and health communities is that the virus came from the region of the mainland People’s Republic of China called Hunan, and an area is known for its market of exotic food items.
 That includes sellers that put bats, which is the only known host for the virus before it infects the human body, up for sale.
 They are selling mostly for people who want to eat bat soup and other exotic dishes, and this may well have been the reason for the pandemic, though nobody can be sure for the moment.